ntop/ntopng/doc/src/what_is_ntopng.rst

 Geolocation
 ===========

-ntopng leverages `MaxMind <https://www.maxmind.com>`_ geolocation databases to augment IP addresses with geolocation data as well as information on Autonomous Systems.
+ntopng supports geolocation of IP addresses.
+Databases of multiple vendors can be used interchangeably.

 .. note::

-   To use geolocation in ntopng it is necessary to register for a free MaxMind account to obtain geolocation databases.
-Detailed instructions are available at `this page
+   Detailed installation instructions are available at `this page
    <https://github.com/ntop/ntopng/blob/dev/doc/README.geolocation.md>`_.